How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 10:00 PM to 11:00 PM Revision Revise formulas, previous day’s lessons, analyse MCQ errors, and make short notes.

-Starting From Zero: How to Prepare for NEET from Class 11
+How to Prepare for NEET from Class 11: Tips for NEET Preparation

 The NEET preparation strategy for Class 11 is completely different from Class 12 or the Dropper batch.
 It requires building a strong foundation so that you can sail through Class 12 when the board pressure becomes real.
-The step-by-step guide for NEET preparation from class 11 is:
+Here are some highly effective NEET exam preparation tips that you can follow to build your Class 11 foundation:

 • Gulp your NCERTs.
 Literally, leave nothing.
 Make NCERTs your best friend.